awasson/civiTAX/README.md

 civiTAX: A civiCRM tax field extension
 =====================================

+MARCH 24, 2014: REPORTING WORKS!
+WILL CALL FOR TESTING IN THE NEXT DAY OR TWO.

 MARCH 8, 2014: TAXABLE BASIC REPORTING WORKS.
 Basic reporting in the Contribution Detailed Report works for Pre Tax, Total Tax but not for the individual taxes yet.